cyberdesserts/npm-scanner/documentation.md

 # Building a Custom Dependency Scanner with the deps.dev API: A Proactive Approach to npm Security

 The npm ecosystem is both a blessing and a curse for JavaScript developers.
 With over 2 million packages, it's incredibly powerful—but it's also a prime target for supply chain attacks.
-Recent incidents like the `ua-parser-js` compromise, malicious typosquatting packages, and countless prototype pollution vulnerabilities have made one thing clear: **trusting npm packages blindly is no longer an option**.
+Incidents like the [`ua-parser-js`](https://www.npmjs.com/package/ua-parser-js), more recently [`chalk` packages](https://www.aikido.dev/blog/npm-debug-and-chalk-packages-compromised) compromise, malicious typosquatting packages, and countless prototype pollution vulnerabilities have made one thing clear: **trusting npm packages blindly is no longer an option**.

 As JavaScript projects grow, keeping track of your dependencies becomes crucial not just for maintenance, but for security.
 While npm provides basic tools, the modern threat landscape demands more detailed insights into your dependency ecosystem.
 That's where Google's deps.dev API comes in handy.

-In this article, we'll build a custom dependency scanner that provides rich information about your npm packages, including release dates, vulnerability data, and comprehensive reporting—giving you the visibility needed to make informed security decisions.
+Thanks to some feedback from the community I decided to try and build a custom dependency scanner that provides rich information about npm packages in my projects, including release dates, vulnerability data, and comprehensive reporting—giving me some level of visibility.
+This is by no means fool proof, its heavily reliant on data pulled from [deps.dev](https://deps.dev) There are companies out there that would be malware scanning libraries and running further checks constantly so its worth looking into whats out there on offer.
+Never the less this is a fun project and makes an excellent first level of checking and help understand some of the issues.

+> **🚀 Want to try it right now?** Check out the [Quick Start Guide](https://github.com/cyberdesserts/npm-scanner/blob/main/README.md) to get the scanner running in under 2 minutes with the included test project!

 ## The npm Security Challenge

 Recent supply chain attacks have made the npm ecosystem's vulnerabilities painfully clear.
-As one security engineer recently noted in the cybersecurity community: *"Reality is, devs can download any package they want and we're just reacting to supply chain attacks."* This reactive approach isn't sustainable.
+This reactive approach isn't sustainable.

 The problems are multifaceted: